Abdul-Karim Qasim: Power struggles

-Despite a shared military background, the group of Free Officers that carried out the 14 July Revolution was plagued by internal dissension.
+Despite a shared military background, the group of Free Officers that carried out 14 July Revolution was plagued by internal dissension.
 Its members lacked both a coherent ideology and an effective organisational structure.
 Many of the more senior officers resented having to take orders from Arif, their junior in rank.
 A power struggle developed between Qasim and Arif over joining the Egyptian-Syrian union.
 Arif's pro-Nasserite sympathies were supported by the Ba'ath Party, while Qasim found support for his anti-unification position in the ranks of the Iraqi Communist Party.

 Qasim's change of policy aggravated his relationship with Arif who, despite being subordinate to Qasim, had gained great prestige as the perpetrator of the coup.
-Arif capitalised upon his new-found position by engaging in a series of widely publicised public orations, during which he strongly advocated union with the UAR and making numerous positive references to Nasser, while remaining noticeably less full of praise for Qasim.
-Arif's criticism of Qasim became gradually more pronounced.
+Arif capitalised upon his new-found position by engaging in a series of widely publicised public speeches, during which he strongly advocated union with the UAR and making numerous positive references to Nasser, while remaining noticeably less full of praise for Qasim.
+Arif's criticism of Qasim gradually became more pronounced.
 This led Qasim to take steps to counter his potential rival.
 He began to foster relations with the Iraqi Communist Party, which attempted to mobilise support in favour of his policies.
 He also moved to counter Arif's power base by removing him from his position as deputy commander of the armed forces.

-On 30 September 1958 Qasim removed Arif from his roles as Deputy Prime Minister and as Minister of the Interior.
+On 30 September 1958 Qasim removed Arif from his roles as Deputy Prime Minister and Minister of the Interior.
 Qasim attempted to remove Arif's disruptive influence by offering him a role as Iraqi ambassador to West Germany in Bonn.
 Arif refused, and in a confrontation with Qasim on 11 October he is reported to have drawn his pistol in Qasim's presence, although whether it was to assassinate Qasim or commit suicide is a source of debate.
 No blood was shed, and Arif agreed to depart for Bonn.
 However, his time in Germany was brief, as he attempted to return to Baghdad on 4 November amid rumours of an attempted coup against Qasim.
 He was promptly arrested, and charged on 5 November with the attempted assassination of Qasim and attempts to overthrow the regime.
 He was brought to trial for treason and condemned to death in January 1959.
 He was subsequently pardoned in December 1962 and was sentenced to life imprisonment.

 Although the threat of Arif had been negated, another soon arose in the form of Rashid Ali, the exiled former prime minister who had fled Iraq in 1941.
 He attempted to foster support among officers who were unhappy with Qasim's policy reversals.
 A coup was planned for 9 December 1958, but Qasim was prepared, and instead had the conspirators arrested on the same date.
 Ali was imprisoned and sentenced to death, although the execution was never carried out.